dafny-lang/dafny/docs/DafnyRef/Statements.md

 Just like methods and functions have two sides, callers and implementations, loops also have two sides.
 One side (analogous to callers) is the context that uses the loop.
-That context treats the loop in the same way regardless of whether or not the loop has a body.
+That context treats the loop in the same way, using its specifications, regardless of whether or not the loop has a body.
 The other side is the loop body, that is, the implementation of each loop iteration.
 The verifier checks that the loop body maintains the loop invariant and that the iterations will eventually terminate, but if there is no loop body, the verifier is silently happy.
 This allows you to temporarily